fawohlsc/azure-policy-testing/README.md

 ![Martin Fowler's definition of a test pyramid](./docs/test-pyramid.png)

 **UI tests** typically are recording the interaction of the user with the user interface.
 When it comes to testing Azure Policy, a lot of people heavily rely on UI Tests using the Azure Portal.
 Basically, clicking through the Azure Portal and document each step.
 While this seems fine to get started with testing policies, its also very slow since a human being has to click through the portal and document each step.
-Since multiple policies can be assigned to the same scope or inherited from parent scopes (Management Group, Subscription and Resource Group), introducing a new policy can lead to regression bugs when overlapping with other existing policies.
+Since multiple policies can be assigned to the same scope or inherited from parent scopes (Management Group, Subscription and Resource Group), introducing a new policy can lead to regression bugs when overlapping with other existing policies (See: [Layering policy definitions
+](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/effects#layering-policy-definitions)).
 Just think of an example with two policies overlapping and both of them allowing different Azure regions for deployment - no deployment at all will be possible.
 Basically, this requires a lot of additional regression testing and further slows down the testing process.
 So, what about these handy tools for UI automation testing?
 Both automated and manual UI tests will be hard to maintain, since Azure is rapidly evolving and so is the Azure Portal.
 Additionally, browser caching issues might lead to false positives during UI testing.
 To cut a long story short, it is not possible to use manual or automated UI tests to validate Azure Policy in an effective and scalable manner, they are time consuming to run and hard to maintain.

 **Service tests** or **API tests** are actual code targeting the API layer.
 In the context of Azure Policy, you could actually call the [Azure REST API](https://docs.microsoft.com/en-us/rest/api/azure/) to perform tests, which is a much more stable and versioned contract to test against than the UI.
 Also, regression testing can be done way easier by just running all the test scripts either manually triggered or even better by performing [continuous integration](https://martinfowler.com/articles/continuousIntegration.html) within your DevOps pipeline of choice, i.e. [GitHub Actions](https://github.com/features/actions).
 Finally, since the tests are written as code, parallelization techniques can be applied to speed up the tests.
 Taking into consideration that performing compliance scans and remediation with Azure Policy can take a few minutes per test, parallelization helps to scale the test suite to potentially hundreds of tests.
 Going forward, we will prefer the term *API tests* instead of *service tests* since much more applicable when testing policies.